Enforcing Your Divorce Decree: Money and Property Issues

-This publication explains how to enforce (make sure everyone follows) the final divorce order and collect the money/property your ex-spouse must pay/give you.
+We explain here how to enforce (make sure everyone follows) the final divorce order and collect the money or property your ex-spouse must pay or give you.

-*This information is general.
+*This info is general.
 For more help with your case, talk to a lawyer.

-The court will order the other parent to pay you child support if you get custody of the children (become the primary residential parent).
-A Washington child support order usually orders a parent to pay through the Washington State Support Registry (WSSR).
+If you get custody of the children (become the primary residential parent), the court will order your ex to pay you child support.
+A Washington child support order usually makes a parent pay through the Washington State Support Registry (WSSR).
 In these cases, the Division of Child Support (DCS) automatically opens a child support case for you.

-If your court order does not direct your ex-spouse to pay through the WSSR, you can still open a case with DCS by applying for services.
-DCS can even open a case if your order comes from another state.
-You just have to give DCS a copy of the court order.
-DCS's services are free.
+If your court order does not direct your ex to pay through the WSSR, you can still open a case with DCS by applying for services.
+This is true even if your order comes from another state.
+You just give DCS a copy of the court order.
+DCS’s services are free.
 Call your local DCS office for an application.

-A lawyer may also be willing to help you get a judgment so you can bring a collection action on your own.
+A lawyer could also help you get a judgment so you can bring a collection action on your own.

 You can try.
-Either parent can file a motion to change how much child support the non-primary residential parent pays if the case meets certain conditions, such as
+Either parent can file a motion to change the child support amount if the case meets certain conditions, such as

 the income of one or both parents changes greatly